ibm-cloud-docs/monitoring/sysdig_python_lib.md

     * *isShared*: Set to true to share the dashboard with other team members.

-    * *isPublic*: Set to true if you want the dashboard to be avalilable publicly.
+    * *isPublic*: Set to true if you want the dashboard to be available publicly.

     * Configure filters to define the dashboard scope.